Financial Analysis Examples

 Debt to Equity Ratio measures the amount of equity available with the company to pay off its debt obligations.
 Higher the ratio represents the company’s unwillingness to pay off its obligations.
 Therefore it is better to maintain the right amount of debt-equity ratio in order to manage the company’s solvency.

 Higher the ratio means higher leverage.
-XYZ is in better solvency position as compared to ABC.
+XYZ is in a better solvency position as compared to ABC.

 Financial leverage measures the number of assets available to equity holders of the company.
 Higher the ratio means higher is the financial risk in terms of debt position to finance the assets of the company.